Nurse Faculty Loan Program

 What does the Nurse Faculty Loan Program provide?

-The school will make NFLP loans to eligible students for the cost of tuition, fees, books, lab expenses and other reasonable education expenses, not including living expenses.
-Awards may be renewable for a maximum of three years but this is contingent upon ongoing federal funding and therefore subject to change.
+The school will make NFLP loans to eligible students for the cost of tuition, fees, lab expenses and other reasonable education expenses, not including living expenses.
+Awards may be renewable for a maximum of five years but this is contingent upon ongoing federal funding and therefore subject to change.
 Previous recipients have first priority each semester.

 Who is eligible to apply?